 We've established that applying SPF in the morning is a must, regardless of how lengthy your morning routine currently is, but where it features in that routine is especially important.
 "You should always apply sunscreen after moisturiser," explains Dr Wedgeworth.
 "It should be the last step in your skincare routine, just before you put your makeup on."

 Should you put sunscreen on your lips?
+Does SPF lip balm work?

-A recent survey by EOS revealed that 52% of women think about applying SPF to their lips, with 23% saying they don’t feel it’s necessary.
+A survey by EOS revealed that 52% of women think about applying SPF to their lips, with 23% saying they don’t feel it’s necessary.
 This couldn't be further from the truth, according to Dr Al-Niaimi.

 "Some parts of the body are more prone to skin cancers, such as the lips, simply because the skin is thin and they get long-term exposure to sun.
 It is important to apply an SPF to protect them from UV rays.
 The sun also completely dries skin (especially lips) out, so moisturising after exposure will give your skin the hydration it needs to repair itself.
 As well as making sure your lips are protected, it’s also really important to use suncream on a daily basis, even when it’s cloudy."